Meet Gluten Free Sourdough Bread’s Rising Star: Bread SRSLY

 Today, Sadie’s business is still on the rise.
 The seven hundred loaves of sourdough she bakes each week in a gluten-free commercial kitchen are sold to nearly twenty Bay Area boutique grocers and a growing number of addicts across the country who get their fix by mail order.
 She’s got two baking employees and enough business to keep her elbow-deep in dough for years to come.
 Oh, and she got the guy, too.

-Shop here to find Bread SRSLY products and use code GFFmag to get free shipping on your first order!
+Shop here to find Bread SRSLY products and use code GFFMAG5 to get $5 off your first order!

 Story Erika Lenkert / Photography Maren Caruso